Idaho Corporation – Idaho Corporations

 - 2553: S corporation status form

 - 1120S: Income tax return for S corp.

 - 1120S K-1: Shareholders share of income, credit, deduction

 - 4625: Depreciation

 - Schedule SE: Self-employment tax

 - 1040-ES Estimated tax for individual

 We charge $100 to form your Idaho corporation.
-Our total package is $249 and that includes drafting articles of incorporation, filing with the State and the Idaho State fees, 1 year registered agent service, resolutions and corporate bylaws.
+Our total incorporation package is $250 (or $270 expedited) and that includes drafting articles of incorporation, filing with the State and the Idaho State fees, 1 year registered agent service, resolutions and corporate bylaws.